canax/anax-flat/content/markdown.md

 It does not matter in what subdirectory we are.
 All urls that are relative, will be prepended with the site base url.
 The base url will be the url to the [`htdocs`]() directory.

 You can find a copy of this file in the subdirectory [`content/example/markdown.md`](example/markdown).
-Try it out to verify that all urls works.
+Try it out to verify that all urls works the same way as in the [markdown](markdown) copy.